Mark Pulliam: Lawyer, Writer, and Activist

 And who ever saw that coming?
 That’s just bizarre to me, that’s just bizarre.

-Yeah, yeah, do you want to talk about that for a minute because it’s always I find it very weird that, you know, growing up that there was a vocal.
-There was a vocal group on the left in favor of free speech and that group seems to have either disappeared or I don’t know what’s happened to them because they now .
-Are very comfortable.
-Having misinformation disinformation shut down or this sort of yeah, like very keen to have ah , like like tell you what’s what what like right think effectively like what’s what’s group like what’s what’s what what is permissible where is the Overton window of what you’re allowed to talk about and and and and the the free speech values on the left Bill Myers 1 of the guys on the left who does talk about this.
+Yeah, do you want to talk about that for a minute because it’s always I find it very weird that, growing up there was a vocal group on the left in favor of free speech and that group seems to have either disappeared or I don’t know what’s happened to them.
+Because they now, are very comfortable having misinformation, disinformation shut down or this sort of, like what is permissible?
+Where is the Overton window of what you’re allowed to talk about?
+And the free speech values on the left Bill Myers, one of the guys on the left who does talk about this.
+Where have all those people gone like what’s happened to them?

 56:35.25 – Mark Pulliam